 Wistar albino male rats weighing between 150-200 g were obtained from the laboratory animal farm of the National Research Center (Dokki, Giza, Egypt).
-After random assignment to experimental groups, the animals were housed in polycarbonate cages with a maximum capacity of 5 rats per cage and placed in a filter-top enclosure under well-controlled laboratory conditions, including a temperature of $25\pm2$ °C, a 12/12h light-dark cycle, a diet consisting of rodent pellets, and free access to water ad libitum.
+After random assignment to experimental groups, the animals were housed in polycarbonate cages with a maximum capacity of 5 rats per cage and placed in a filter-top enclosure under well-controlled laboratory conditions, including a temperature of 25 ± 2 °C, a 12/12 hours light-dark cycle, a diet consisting of rodent pellets, and free access to water ad libitum.
 The rats were allowed to acclimate to their new environment for a week before the start of the experimental work.
 All experimental procedures complied with the guidelines and code of ethics established by the Faculty of Pharmacy, Cairo University, Cairo, Egypt research ethics committee and adhered to the Laboratory Animals Welfare rules.
 The experimental design and procedure followed the requirements of the three Rs' rules (Replace, Reduce, Refine).
 The animals were treated with care and gentleness to avoid squeezing, pressure, pain, malnutrition, abnormal cold or heat, injury, illness, and rough manipulations.
-The Faculty of Pharmacy, Cairo University ethics committee approved this study under permit number PT 1353.